Safo-Prince/nodejs-article-scraper/README.md

 3. Optionally, you can uncomment and modify the `scrapeImageFromArticle` function to scrape images from specific article URLs.
 4. Save the changes to the script file.

-To run the script, use the following command:
+To run the script, use the  command below:

 The script will start scraping articles from the specified website and display the results in the console.